 Richard has a particular affinity for technical cases, and has gained a familiarity with various areas of technical expertise, including the operation of diesel engines; electrical engineering; oil exploration and extraction; meteorology; metallurgy; and others.
 He enjoys the challenge of understanding complicated and unfamiliar subject-matters, and explaining them clearly and simply to tribunals.

 The depth of Richard’s expertise in the marine sector is reflected in his appointment to a committee of the Association of Average Adjusters formed to respond to a consultation by Comité Maritime International upon the drafting of York-Antwerp Rules 2016, the contractual regime governing the ascertainment of general average liabilities.
-In addition, he is the author of a chapter concerning discharge of charterparties by repudiation and frustration to be published in the forthcoming edition of Carver on Charterparties.
+In addition, he is the author of a chapter concerning discharge of charterparties by repudiation and frustration published in Carver on Charterparties.
 He has also been appointed an associate editor of the next edition of Lowndes & Rudolf: General Average and the York-Antwerp Rules.

 Before being called to the Bar in 2005, Richard attended Jesus College, Oxford University where he read French and German.
 He accepts documents in those languages without translation.